 Tuition Assistance Policy

-To provide employees tuition assistance in the pursuit of educational opportunities for professional growth and development.
+To provide criteria for awarding employees tuition assistance to cover tuition costs in the pursuit of educational opportunities for professional growth and development.

 - Fall Semester: First Friday in July unless designated as a national holiday, in which case the deadline will be the following Monday.